• Skip to content

 Your baby when you’re 4 weeks pregnant

 From the moment of conception, the fertilised egg – called a blastocyst – starts dividing itself.
 By the end of this week, it’s a ball of about 200 cells and is about 4-5 mm across.
-Inside the ball, three layers are forming:
+Inside the ball, 3 layers are forming:

 • The ectoderm – this becomes your baby’s nervous system, brain, hair and skin.